Injera, Ethiopian sourdough flatbread with a slightly spongy texture used to scoop up meat and vegetable stews.

 I start a month before our delicious Ethiopian feast, just to make sure I have a good starter and then I keep it in the fridge.

 The steps are simple.
-But I do recommend that you print out the recipe and mark the steps you've already done.
+But I recommend you print out the recipe and mark the steps you've already done.

 You'll notice that this is a small recipe, you can use this as a guide and double it as needed.